hmrc/income-tax-mtd-changelog/README.md

 Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Create and Amend Self-Employment Annual Submission
-- Delete Self-Employment Annual Submission
+- Delete a Self-Employment Annual Submission

+##### Changed

+Change success code from `200` to `204` for the following endpoint:

+- Create and Amend a Self-Employment Cumulative Period Summary

 ---